h3xx/docker-magento/README-Xdebug.md

 1. Project must be rooted at the git clone root directory, i.e. with `app`, `vendor` directories present.
+2. Debug port: 9000,9003
-1. Server name: "Magento"
+3. Server name: "Magento"
   - Map path {Project Root} => `/var/www/html`
-2. Preferences: Debug / Skipped Paths.
+4. Preferences: Debug / Skipped Paths.
 Browse to and add `magento-vars.php`.
-3. Telephone button green
+5. Telephone button green

 PHPStorm will not be able to verify that xdebug is working because of Magento's crazy handling of URL paths -> file paths.
 You'll just have to trust that it's